Lean Startup Short Course

 GW's Lean Startup Short Course is an intense, bootcamp-style course teaching participants how to test their innovation’s market potential.
 Through direct interaction with their intended customers, innovators will learn their customers’ needs and examine how those needs could best be fulfilled through market offerings.

-GW's Office of Innovation and Entrepreneurship (OIE) hosts virtual short course cohorts all throughout the year.
-These cohorts run on an every-other-month basis with each cohort being approximately 3 weeks long.
+GW's Office of Innovation and Entrepreneurship (OIE) runs 4 cohorts a year, with each being approximately 3 weeks (17 days start to finish).

 Interested teams are encouraged by OIE to register at least 30 days in advance from the upcoming cohort dates.